ipython/ipython/docs/source/install/install.rst

 It is also possible to install the development version of IPython from our `Git <https://git-scm.com/>`_ source code repository.
 To do this you will need to have Git installed on your system.
+Additionally, ensure that pip version 25.1 (2025-04-26) or later is installed.

 Then do: